 Faces of fashion photographers, choreographers, designers, stylists and models would emerge through the smoke and spin in my head like a jackpot machine.
 The risks and benefits of every combination would be calculated in my head.
 Suddenly there would be a glimpse of light in my clouded mind and I’d run down to break the plan of action to my team.

 My mind shifted to the numerous aspiring models that came to me for work.
-I didn’t give two hoots to their “talents”.
-If they did not fit the “conventional” look, I offered them tea; chit chatted, took their photographs and assured them that someone from my office would get in touch soon.
+I didn’t give a hoot about their “talents”.
+If they did not fit the “conventional” look, I offered them tea; chit chatted, took their photographs and assured them that someone from my office would get in touch with them.
 I didn’t have the heart to say, “You are no good.
 Your looks will never work.
 Please go back home and do something else.”
 The pictures were immediately confined to the welcoming bosom of my trash can.

 Outside the office, I was myself again.
 Maybe that’s why I always liked going to the terrace to think.
 The fresh sea breeze felt liberating.
 It allowed me to think in peace without being disturbed.
 My soul felt alive again.
 It was the only place where I could be at ease with my “oral companion”.

 A trickle of sweat ran down my neck and made me wince.
 Another drag before I shifted base to the cooler confines under the parapet on which the water tank rested.
-It was when I moved there that I realized that I was not alone on the terrace that evening.
+It was when I moved there that I realized that I was not alone.

-She worked in the office next doors.
+She worked in the office next to mine.
 We would often meet in the corridor or elevator and exchange pleasantries.
 Then we started having brief conversations since the car park where I kept my car and her bus stop were in the same direction.
 She was a well read girl and we would discuss books for that brief period.
 She was sharp with her words and fluent in Hindi and English.
 She could think on the spot and had a ready wit.
 I called her a walking talking lexicon.
 These qualities helped her become an accomplished telemarketer.
-At the end of every month, she would proudly tell me that she had over achieved her targets.
-I always appreciated and related more to self made people.
+At the end of each month, she would proudly tell me that she had exceeded her sales targets.
+I always appreciated and related more to such self made people.

 I walked up to her.
 My grin was genuine and my mind was clear of the modeling world.
 “Hey.
 And how are we doing today?
-Good girls shouldn’t be sitting in “shady” places all by themselves”.
+Good girls shouldn’t be sitting in such “shady” places all by themselves”.
 I ruffled her hair playfully and sat down on the cement flooring next to her.
 She gave me a blank look; her eyes were of a crimson hue.
-She’d always been cheerful whenever I’d met her.
-This was something I wasn’t used to.
+She’d always been cheerful whenever I’d met her before.
+This was something that I wasn’t used to.

 Weeping girls made me panic.
 Most of the girls I knew could open a faucet within themselves at the drop of a hat.
 They could use those tears as a weapon to attack you or as a shield to defend their actions.
 Either way men had no chance of fighting back.
 Reasoning was always futile; I had learnt the hard way.